 Over time, acne can drive real utilization:

-From a benefits perspective, acne is a classic “preventable escalation” issue: the earlier the routine works-and the easier it is to keep doing-the less likely someone is to end up in higher-cost care later.
+From a benefits standpoint, it's a classic preventable escalation issue: the earlier the routine works — and the easier it is to keep doing — the less likely someone ends up in higher-cost care later.

 The most common reason routines fail: friction